chriskiehl/Deoplice/README.md

 ## Lower level lens API

 Behind the scenes, Deoplice's compositional API magic is achieved by generating a set of [Lenses](https://en.wikibooks.org/wiki/Haskell/Lenses_and_functional_references) for every field in each of your annotated classes.
 What exactly is a Lens?
 It's some gobbledygook from functional programming.
 They're basically getters and setters that compose together really well.
 They're what gives Deoplice the ability to cleanly perform updates on deeply nested objects.

+>Want to learn more about how lenses are constructed?
+Checkout this [blog post](https://chriskiehl.com/article/practical-lenses)

 You'll find these lens classes in the build directory along side the generated API files.